Easy Wok Chicken and Broccoli with rice

 - Sauce (recipe below)

 First off, when cooking with a wok you need a crazy amount of heat.
 I mean… blazing heat… 500+ degrees (F) in the pan.
 600 degrees is even better.
-Using my induction hot plat, it takes 5-10 minutes to get the cast iron wok to the starting temperature–between 550-600 degrees.
+Using my induction hot plate, it takes 5-10 minutes to get the cast iron wok to the starting temperature–between 550-600 degrees.
 I have a laser heat gun I use to temp the pan.
 Once the pan is at the right temperature, in goes the peanut oil.
 Using the wok spatula, there is such a thing, coat the sides with the oil.

 Once the pan is oiled add the chicken.
 It will immediately begin to sear.
 That sizzling and searing sound is exactly what you want to hear.
 Using the spatula, move the chicken every few seconds.
 Cook until you no longer see any pink raw meat.
 If the pan is over 550 degrees it should only take a minute or two.